sparkle-project/sparkle-project.github.io/documentation/bundles/index.md

 }
 ```

-### Sparkle 2 (Beta)
+### Sparkle 2

 #### Bundles

 The story with updating bundles between Sparkle 1 and 2 is a bit different.

 First, Sparkle 2 supports updating any Sparkle-based bundle, which is not just limited to your own application or process.
 The updater distinguishes the `hostBundle` from the `applicationBundle`.
 The `hostBundle` is the bundle that Sparkle updates and the `applicationBundle` is the bundle that can be terminated and re-launched (if applicable).
-See [Sparkle 2's APIs](/documentation/customization#sparkle-2x-apis-beta) for more information on instantiating your own updater.
-Some kinds of plug-ins in particular may want to use `SURelaunchHostBundle` key there for re-launching the host bundle.
+See the [SPUUpdater API Reference](/documentation/api-reference/Classes/SPUUpdater.html) for more information on instantiating your own updater.
+Some kinds of plug-ins may also want to use `SURelaunchHostBundle` key in [Customizing Sparkle](/documentation/customization) for re-launching the host bundle.

 Second, Sparkle 2 doesn't keep track of shared updater instances and doesn't try to prohibit multiple updater instances from existing  -- either inside the same process or multiple updaters updating the same bundle from different processes.
 In fact, it is even possible for one updater to start an update (say a silent deferred one), and for a second updater (say sparkle-cli) to resume that same update for the same bundle.